innotrade/enapso-graphdb-admin/README.md

 ## List all Graph Database Locations

-Get details of all location which are assosciated with the connected Graph Database instance:
+Get details of all locations which are associated with the connected Graph Database instance:

 ```javascript
 graphDBEndpoint